leszekhanusz/diffusion-ui/README.md

 To install the Stable Diffusion backend, follow the instructions [in the docs](https://diffusionui.readthedocs.io/en/latest/backends/stable-diffusion.html)

-### Automatic1111 Stable Diffusion local backend
+### Automatic1111 Stable Diffusion

+#### local backend

-To use Automatic1111 fork of Stable Diffusion, follow the instructions [here](https://diffusionui.readthedocs.io/en/latest/backends/automatic1111.html)
+To use Automatic1111 fork of Stable Diffusion from your own pc, follow the instructions [here](https://diffusionui.readthedocs.io/en/latest/backends/automatic1111.html)

+#### online colab backend

+If you can't run it locally, it is also possible to use the automatic1111 fork of Stable Diffusion with diffusion-ui online for free with this [Google Colab notebook](https://colab.research.google.com/github/leszekhanusz/diffusion-ui/blob/main/src/backends/colab/automatic1111.ipynb)

 ### Stable Horde online backend